IngoMeyer441/tmux-easy-motion/README.md

 set -g @easy-motion-default-motion "bd-w"
 ```

-This setting will cause the highlight all word beginnings (bidirectional) after pressing the configured easy-motion
+This setting will cause the highlight of all word beginnings (bidirectional) after pressing the configured easy-motion
 prefix key.

 ### Target keys